mcneel/computeclient_js/docs/NurbsSurface.rst

    :param list[rhino3dm.Point2d] fixedPoints: Surface points to interpolate given by parameters.
 These must be distinct.
    :param float tolerance: Relative tolerance used by the solver.
 When in doubt, use a tolerance of 0.0.
    :param bool periodic: When True constructs a smoothly closed curve.
-   :param int initCount: Maximum number of points to insert beteween fixed points on the first level.
+   :param int initCount: Maximum number of points to insert between fixed points on the first level.
    :param int levels: The number of levels (between 1 and 3) to be used in multi-level solver.
 Use 1 for single level solve.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: A sequence of surface points, given by surface parameters, if successful. \
-      The number of output points is approximatelely: 2 ^ (level-1) * initCount * fixedPoints.Count.
+      The number of output points is approximately: 2 ^ (level-1) * initCount * fixedPoints.Count.
    :rtype: rhino3dm.Point2d[]
 .. js:function:: RhinoCompute.NurbsSurface.createCurveOnSurface(surface, points, tolerance, periodic, multiple=false)

    Fit a sequence of 2d points on a surface to make a curve on the surface.

    :param rhino3dm.Surface surface: Surface on which to construct curve.
-   :param list[rhino3dm.Point2d] points: Parameter space coodinates of the points to interpolate.
+   :param list[rhino3dm.Point2d] points: Parameter space coordinates of the points to interpolate.
    :param float tolerance: Curve should be within tolerance of surface and points.
    :param bool periodic: When True make a periodic curve.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed